-You don’t only need a lawyer for tackling evictions or discrimination lawsuits.
+You don’t only need a lawyer for tackling evictions or discrimination lawsuits as a landlord.
 You will find yourself eventually on the plaintiff side every now and then.
 You may decide to sue against a contractor who didn’t finish a job you hired him to do or he didn’t do it correctly.
 Or you may find yourself on the other side of the court bench again because an ex tenant wasn’t satisfied on how you used a portion of his security deposit.

-If you’re going to court for anything either as a defendant or plaintiff, it’s always a good idea to at least get some coaching from your lawyer to make sure you have all your bases covered.
+If you’re going to court for anything either as a defendant or plaintiff, it’s always a good idea to at least get some coaching from your lawyer who specializes in landlord and eviction law to make sure you have all your bases covered.
 The amount your lawyer should be involved will vary depending on the severity of the case, and the stakes at hand.

-As you can see, there are multiple benefits in getting yourself acquainted and building a trustful and good relationship with a lawyer.
+As you can see, there are multiple benefits in getting yourself acquainted and building a trustful and good relationship with a lawyer who specializes in landlord and eviction law.
 The team at fast eviction is always ready to help in any way they can and ready to serve you with all your legal needs.